adarshmalapaka/ground-plane-segmentation/README.md

 The pillar is classified as Non-drivable
 </p>

+#### Deploying on Mobile Robot
+- A camera is mounted on a mobile robot platform & its stream is transferred to a laptop using RaspberryPi.
+- On the laptop, semantic segmentation to detect drivable path is done by running the command `python3 inference_laptop.py` from the folder `./Codes`.

 Detected Ground (Feet labeled as non-drivable)   |  Detected Ground (Floor-mat labeled as drivable) |
 :-------------------------:|:-------------------------:
 <img src="https://user-images.githubusercontent.com/40534801/168384097-9191c43b-489d-45aa-9bf9-004601714acf.jpeg" width="70%"> | <img src="https://user-images.githubusercontent.com/40534801/168384728-e9b04c0b-0843-4484-a711-4cd589703f54.jpeg" width="70%">